Policies

 Washington, DC 20202-4605

-The full text of CCAC's policy on student records is set forth in Policy No. III.09 of the Board Policy Manual.
-Information and procedures governing your right to access and review information contained in your student records, as well as the conditions and circumstances under which such information may be disclosed to third parties, is set forth in the "Review and Release of Information in Student Records" section of the CCAC Board Policy Manual.
+The full policy on student records is available in Policy No. III.09 of the Board Policy Manual.
+Details about accessing your student records and how your information may be shared are in the “Review and Release of Information in Student Records” section of the Board Policy Manual.
 The CCAC Board Policy Manual can be viewed and downloaded here.

 Financial Aid Policies